 Although ONU is associated with the United Methodist Church, our religion program is non-sectarian.
 In other words, we don’t favor a certain religion.
 But you’ll discover that faith and service are integral parts of life on campus for most ONU students.

 At ONU, you’re guaranteed to learn just as much outside the classroom as you do inside.
 You may attend national religious conferences and engage in internships.
-Or undertake independent studies and assist professors with research.
+Or undertake independent studies.
 Or build homes for Habitat for Humanity or mentor troubled youth in juvenile detention centers.